Uruguay v Brazil (1950 FIFA World Cup): Aftermath

-When the match ended, the stadium was filled with "disturbing and traumatic absolute silence."
-At least two Brazilian fans committed suicide inside the stadium and many suicides were reported across the country in the following days.
-In Brazil, many newspapers and fans refused to accept the fact that they had been defeated, and famous radio journalist Ary Barroso (briefly) retired.
+When the match ended, the stadium was filled with "disturbing and traumatic absolute silence," and famous radio journalist Ary Barroso (briefly) retired after the match.
+A group of Brazilian fans started a fight with Uruguayans in a hotel lobby, and eight Uruguayans died as a result of celebrations in Uruguay.
+However, the players and most Brazilian fans behaved well in defeat; the Uruguayan newspaper El Dia declared Brazil "the other winner" and said "if before the match we respected the Brazilian sporting power, after the encounter our respect grew and we even more profoundly admired the great spirit demonstrated by the Brazilians in adversity."

 Brazil did later rebound and win back-to-back World Cups in 1958 and 1962.
 Two unused squad members of the 1950 team, Nílton Santos and Carlos Castilho, were also members of the victorious Brazil squads that were to come.
 Santos played in both finals whereas Castilho only played in the 1954 FIFA World Cup and in 2007 was posthumously awarded the 1958 and 1962 winning medals as a squad member, having been Gilmar's reserve in both tournaments.
-Four members of the team, the captain Augusto, Juvenal, Bigode and Chico never played for Brazil again.
-The already made 22 gold medals were discarded, never to be seen again, and the already composed song "Brasil Os Vencedores" was never performed.
+Four members of the 1950 team—the captain Augusto, Juvenal, Bigode and Chico—never played for Brazil again.

 Brazil's white shirts with blue collars that were worn in the final game were, in the wake of the defeat, subject to criticism by the country's sports federation for being "unpatriotic", with pressure mounting to change the colours.
 In 1953 and with the support of the Brazilian Sports Confederation, a competition was held by the newspaper Correio da Manhã to design a new outfit, with the rule being that it must incorporate the colours of the national flag.
 Eventually, the competition was won by newspaper illustrator Aldyr Garcia Schlee, who came up with the design of a yellow shirt with a green trim, blue shorts with white trim, and white socks.
-Schlee had initially been dettered from using all four colours, believing that yellow and white was too similar to the Holy See.
+Schlee had initially been deterred from using all four colours, believing that yellow and white was too similar to the Holy See.

 The new kit was first used in March 1954 against Chile, and has been used ever since.
 The runner-up design was a green shirt, white shorts, and yellow socks.
-When Brazil first won the World Cup in 1958, they wore their second kit as the new colours clashed with those of hosts Sweden.
+When Brazil first won the World Cup in 1958, they wore an improvised blue kit as the new colours clashed with those of hosts Sweden.